-Until 30 November the registration rules that apply to UK entities also apply to non-UK entities which are making taxable supplies in the United Kingdom.
-From 1 December 2012 the threshold for non UK entities will be removed.
-However if supplies are or would be zero rated the tax authorities may exempt that non UK entity from registration.
+The registration threshold does not apply to non-UK entities which are making taxable supplies in the United Kingdom.
+Non UK entities are those which have no business establishment or other fixed establishment in the United Kingdom.
+Overseas businesses making only supplies of services to UK business customers who are required to account for VAT under the reverse charge procedure are not effected.
+Additionally, if supplies are or would be zero rated the tax authorities may exempt that non UK entity from registration.
 If your business is not registered for VAT in the UK but sells and delivers goods from another member state to customers in the UK who are not VAT registered (distance sales), where the value of those sales exceeds a threshold of GBP 70,000, your business is required to register and account for VAT in the UK.

 If a business is established outside the EU and supplies electronically supplied services to customers in the UK who are not VAT registered, then the place of supply is in principle the UK.
 The company will then have to register for UK VAT.
 If, however, it supplies the same services to customers in other EU Member States it can opt to register for VAT in one Member State rather than all of them.
 In this case, it still has to account for VAT on its supplies at the rate prevailing in the country of the customer but it only has to deal with one member state for filing and payment purposes.

-Form VAT 1 Application for Registration' can be accessed on the HMRC’s website.
+Form VAT 1 Application for Registration can be accessed on the HM Customs and Excise website or online.

 There is a failure to notify penalty where the business exceeds the VAT registration limit and fails to inform the tax authorities within 30 days.
 The penalty is a percentage of the VAT due as a result of the failure.
 The percentage depends a number of factors including the reason for the failure to notify and the how the failure was disclosed.
 The table below outlines the percentages.